Find Out About a Divorce in NJ—Alimony Is an Important Matter!

 Reaching an agreement with your spouse is always better than proceeding to trial, provided that open dialogue is possible.

-In case you manage to arrange for an uncontested divorce, DoNotPay can help you prepare a divorce settlement agreement in a few simple steps.
+In case you manage to arrange for an uncontested divorce, DoNotPay can help you in a few simple steps.

 Once you’ve agreed with your spouse on the important criteria of your post-divorce life—including alimony—you need to specify it in a document.
 DoNotPay helps in creating a divorce settlement agreement without spending a fortune on lawyer fees.